synesthesia/site2019/content/authors/synesthesia/_index.md

 During my career I have developed substantial technology management experience with both direct and outsourced teams, in complex commercial and not-for-profit businesses.

 I also have experience of board-level engagement with a social enterprise delivering housing to persons in need.

+I completely blame [Euan Semple](http://euansemple.com/theobvious) for introducing me to this strange idea of blogging back in 2001.
+As you can see from this site it has been an on-off-on-off-on sort of thing since then.
+I'm rather amused that the web has gone full circle in a lot of cases to simple files served by a lightweight server, even though these days we have lots of tools to build as complex a site as we like from those files.